Informal talks (Article 8 of the Ministerial Decree)

 The request for admission must be sent in writing to the certified electronic mailbox (PEC) firstname.lastname@example.org, along with the application form as indicated in the section 'How to participate' on the page 'Admission to the test'.

 Before submitting the application, the entity must verify that the project complies with all the eligibility criteria and other prerequisites outlined on the page 'Admission to the test'.

-The application window for the first cohort of the sandbox will be open from 15 November 2021 to 15 January 2022.
+The application window for the second sandbox cohort will be open from 3 November to 5 December 2023.

 Processing of applications (Article 12 of the Ministerial Decree)

 The supervisory authorities will assess the applications received during each cohort to check their eligibility based on the requirements indicated on the page 'Admission to the test' and detailed on the page 'Criteria for admission', in order to select eligible projects.